In world football, rankings are an important indicator.

 The big year, however, came in 2017 as India remained unbeaten throughout the calendar year, drawing two and winning seven of their nine fixtures.
 The run also secured qualification to the 2019 AFC Asian Cup.

 India broke into the top 100 of the FIFA Rankings for the first time in 21 years in May of 2017 and reached 96th in July.
 They eventually ended the year in 105th position.

 "Under Stephen Constantine, we not only improved our ranking but were competitive against top teams in the Asian Cup.
 He consistently raised the self-belief of the team," said Jeje Lalpekhlua.

 In the lead up to the AFC Asian Cup in 2019, India faced some tough opponents in 2018 as part of their preparation.
 While their record wasn’t as spotless as 2017, India etched out some memorable results, including two goalless away draws against Oman and China, respectively.

 The Blue Tigers also clinched the inaugural Intercontinental Cup that year, entering 2019 as the 97th ranked team in the world.

 2019-20: AFC Asian Cup and Igor Stimac era

-The Indian football team began their 2019 season with the AFC Asian Cup and beat a higher-ranked Thailand 4-1 in the first group stage game to record their maiden win at Asian football’s premier competition since 1964.
+The Indian football team began its 2019 season with the AFC Asian Cup and beat a higher-ranked Thailand 4-1 in the first group stage game to record its maiden win at Asian football’s premier competition since 1964.

 India lost to UAE 2-0 in the second match and heading into their final group stage game against Bahrain, needed a draw to progress to the knockout stage.
 The Indians put up a gritty display to hold their opponents to a 0-0 scoreline until the final minutes but came undone courtesy a late penalty.